Castling: Tactics involving castling

 Tactical patterns involving castling are rare.
 One pattern involves castling queenside to deliver a : the king attacks a rook (on b2 for White or b7 for Black), while the rook attacks a second enemy piece (usually the king).
 In the example shown, from the game Mattison–Millers, Königsberg 1926, Black played 13...Rxb2 and resigned after 14.0-0-0+, which wins the rook.

 Chess historian Edward Winter has proposed the name "Thornton castling trap" for this pattern, in reference to the earliest known example, Thornton–Boultbee, published in the Brooklyn Chess Chronicle in 1884.
 Other chess writers such as Gary Lane have since adopted this term.

 Another example of tactical castling is illustrated in the diagrammed position from the correspondence game Gurvich–Pampin, 1976.
-After 1.Qxd8+ Kxd8 2.0-0-0+ Ke7 3.Nxb5, White wins a rook by castling with check and simultaneously unpinning the knight.
+After 1.Qxd8+ Kxd8 2.0-0-0+ Ke7 3.Nxb5, White has won a rook by castling with check and simultaneously unpinning the knight.

 Such a double attack can also be made by castling kingside, although this is much rarer.
-In this position from the blindfold game Karjakin–Carlsen, 2007, the move 19...0-0 threatens to win the h7-rook as well as indirectly threatens to deliver back-rank mate.
-Black will thus win the g5-knight next move; 20.Rh6 Bxg5 21.Rxg6+ Kh7 22.Rxg5 would not work, as it would be met by 22...Rf1.
+In this position from the blindfold game Karjakin–Carlsen, 2007, the move 19...0-0 threatens to win the knight on g5, which cannot move without losing the rook on h7.
+White cannot attempt to win back the piece with a fork due to the threat of back rank mate: 20.Rh6 Bxg5 21.Rxg6+ Kh7 22.Rxg5 would be met by 22...Rf1.
+Karjakin had to concede a piece and resigned 14 moves later.